arshealam4/node-express-microservice/log/README.md

 # log-service

 ## Description
-* we can get all logs and log by id.
+* we can add, get all logs and log by id.
-* we also can connect with notification-service from here and send notification.

 ## Quick Start
-* cd microservice-nest-tcp/log-service
+* cd node-express-microservice/log
 * npm install
-* npm run start:dev

-## Run Test
-* npm run test:e2e
+* npm start